exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 [Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) is a modern binary format for tabular data, comparable to a compressed CSV.
 Usually, Parquet is praised for being fast to process; for us, the main reason for choosing the format is the strongly-typed schema.
 Parquet, compared to CSV, specifies the data type of each column — integer / floating-point number / text.
-At first, it might seem easy to infer the data type from the CSV data — we can see if the column contains letters or only number.
+At first, it might seem easy to infer the data type from the CSV data — we can see if the column contains letters or only digits.
-However, the inference might fail on empty table, or on short files which coincidentally have valid numbers in a text column.
+However, the inference will inevitably fail on empty tables, or on short files which coincidentally solely have valid numbers in a text column.
-For instance, grouping the entries by the PDB structure causes the latter, since the PDB Identifiers may be valid numbers in the exponential format (`5e95` = $5\times10^{95}$).
+For instance, grouping the entries by the PDB structure causes the latter issue, since the PDB Identifiers may be valid numbers in the exponential format (`5e95` = $5\times10^{95}$).
 The DuckDB database then formats the number differently when converting it back to text, leading to issues further down the line.

 ```sql